-The Analogue interface can be configured to output voltage or current.
+The Analogue interface can be configured to output voltage or current (current option is not available on all ISA500 sensors).
 It is isolated from the supply and has in-line fused protection.
-A prolonged transient voltage on this line will blow the surface mount fuses which will require replacement by Impact Subsea or an approved distributor.
+A prolonged transient voltage on this line will blow the surface mount fuses